ibm-cloud-docs/EventStreams/enabling_mirroring.md

 | add_prefix | the prefix to add to group id in the target cluster |
 | add_suffix | the suffix to add to group id in the target cluster |

 When these options are specified, only group IDs with the matching prefixes/suffixes will be eligible for mirroring.
-For example, if you have a `remove_prefix` of "aaa" and `add_prefix` of "bbb", consumer groups that start with `aaa-group-id` in the source cluster will be mirrored to `bbb-group-id` in the target cluster.
+For example, if you have a `remove_prefix` of `aaa` and `add_prefix` of `bbb`, consumer groups that start with `aaa-group-id` in the source cluster will be mirrored to `bbb-group-id` in the target cluster.

-If neither `add_prefix-` nor `add_suffix` options are specified, the default behavior to add the source cluster alias followed by a dot as the prefix is as shown in [Mirroring user controls](https://cloud.ibm.com/docs/EventStreams?topic=EventStreams-mirroring#user_controls).
-The JSON parameters need to be specified via the `-p` command line argument.

 See the following CLI command example: